Extent of the doctoral dissertation

 - Supervising professor

-- 1-2 members from Aalto schools or outside of Aalto University, no direct link to the doctoral students research work
+- 1-2 reseacher members from Aalto schools or outside of Aalto University or industry partner, no direct link to the doctoral students research work

-- 1-3 thesis advisors, max. one (1) from each participating institution.
+- 1-3 thesis advisors, max. one (1) from each participating organization.

 - All doctoral programme committee members have right to attend these advisory group meetings.

-- Administrative member (study officer Leena Hauhio or Sirje Liukko)
+- Administrative member (study officer for doctoral studies)

-- Doctoral student submits the evaluation report from each advisory group meeting to the Doctoral Programme Committee.
-Specific technical instructions will be given separately.
+- Doctoral student submits the evaluated, revised report from each advisory group meeting to the Doctoral Programme Committee.
+Specific technical instructions for electronic submission of meeting reports will be given below.

-- Advisory group can accept, accept after revision or reject the suggested timeline for finalizing the dissertation work.
+- Advisory group can accept, accept after revision or reject the suggested timeline and plans for finalizing the dissertation work.

 Responsibilities of the doctoral student and the supervising professor